frictionlessdata/livemark/pages/getting-started/configuration.md

 ## Document

-Every document can be configured using a frontmatter.
-Document's config has a high priority over the project config.
+Every document can be configured using frontmatter.
+The Document config has a higher priority over the Project configuration.

 > index.md